nopnop2002/esp-idf-ftpServer/README.md

 # Limitations
 - The server does not support multiple connections.
 - The server does not support active connection.
+Only passive connection.
 - The server can only process these commands.
    * SYST
    * CDUP